udnie/dots/README.md

 ***The .011 value for PixItems is arbitrary and could change.

+In the code 'draw' refers to the Mac command key, 'clone' to the Mac option key.

 The star in scrollPanel isn't currently designed to be dragged to the canvas, without it though, none of this would exist.

 ## Requirements